bcimbali/ck-site/src/portfolio-items/booking-careers-site.md

 keywords: 'UX Writing + Design, Research, Tech, Travel, Microcopy, Careers/Staffing'
 ---

+## UX writing and design for the relaunch of Booking.com's career website.

+---

 Booking.com engaged One North for a new careers website.
 Working intimately with the Booking team, I conducted interviews, designed personas, and proposed brand narratives.
 Using all this, I worked with content and web designers to craft all the web text.